Get free home repairs.

 The exact terms of each program will vary and they are very limited in scope and availability.
-But the goal of each free service is to help repair or modify a home to make it safe, livable, or even energy efficient.
+But the goal of each free service is to help repair or modify a home or a roof to make it safe, livable, or even energy efficient.
 Sometimes the free home repair assistance for senior citizens, the handicapped or the disabled will be provided in the form of a grant, and in some cases an applicant will receive a low interest rate deferred loan, which is often part of a Rehabilitation Loan program.
 Other support is for emergencies or home repairs can help families recover from a disaster.

 The funding and administration of these free programs near them can come from multiple sources listed below.
-Federal and state governments will often provide money or grants to help pay for the programs.
+Federal and state governments will often provide money or grants to help pay for the home repair programs.
 In addition, local businesses, volunteers and individuals may donate funds, and there may also be community fund raisers.

-Various agencies, charities, and non-profit agencies may provide information, administrate the programs and distribute the funds to repair a home or maybe fix a roof or make the home senior or disabled friendly.
+Various agencies, charities, and non-profit agencies may provide information or they may administrate the programs.
+Or they distribute the funds to repair a home or maybe fix a roof or make the home senior or disabled friendly.
 The first place you should turn to for more information or to apply is your local community action agency.

 The free home repair programs will usually pay for roof repairs, window replacements, new furnaces or heating units, senior citizen or disability modifications, or repairs to septic tanks or electrical work.
 Other modifications can be made as needed.
 In addition, home repair programs will usually only provide financial aid once every few years to a homeowner.
 If a grant is issued it will not require repayment by the homeowner.